 Quality Score is scored on a 1-10 scale and largely contributes to ad rank for paid search ads on search engines like Google and Bing.
 Both platforms collect user’s feedback in the form of click-through-rate (CTR), ad relevance, and post-click landing page experience — all of which help determine Quality Score:

 Higher quality scores help advertisers gain a higher position in SERPs.
 When you have a higher Quality Score, you can get a higher ad rank than an advertiser who may have a higher bid but has a lower Quality Score.

 - Ad relevance: Ad relevance is a status that measures the message match between your keyword and your ad.
-For example, Google and Bing determine if someone searching for a keyword you’ve bid on sees your ad is relevant to the search query.
+For example, Google and Bing determine if someone searching for a keyword you’ are bidding on sees your ad is relevant to the search query.

-- Landing page experience: Both Google and Bing measure landing page experience by determining how relevant your landing page is to your ad, and how much it relates to the user’s search term.
-The landing page experience status describes whether the landing page provided a good experience for the visitor who landed on the page after clicking the ad.
+- Post-click landing page experience: Both Google and Bing measure post-click landing page experience by determining how relevant your post-click landing page is to your ad, and how much it relates to the user’s search term.
+The post-click landing page experience status describes whether the post-click landing page provided a good experience for the visitor who landed on the page after clicking the ad.